Gotham Baseball was founded on April 9, 2005.

 It has been and is many things; a print magazine, a digital magazine, a popular website with a message board, and a podcast.
 But at its core, it’s simply a celebration of New York Baseball.
 The “past, present and future of the New York Game,” as our tagline goes.

-We had our fans from the get-go, as Amazon.com tabbed our print magazine as one of the Top 10 New Magazines of 2005 (and the only sports magazine on the list), We published as a print-only product from 2005-2008, which is now part of the permanent archive at the National Baseball Hall of Fame and Museum’s A. Bartlett Giamatti Research Center in Cooperstown, NY.
+We had our fans from the get-go, as Amazon.com tabbed our print magazine as one of the Top 10 New Magazines of 2005 (scroll down to see us at #6, the only sports magazine on the list), We published as a print-only product from 2005-2008, which is now part of the permanent archive at the National Baseball Hall of Fame and Museum’s A. Bartlett Giamatti Research Center in Cooperstown, NY.

 “We believe [Gotham Baseball] would be a valuable addition to our library collection.”